MT-123/my-camp/docs/features.md

 This demo "MyCamp" is derived from the project "YelpCamp"†.
-In addition to the basic full-stack features as YelpCamp, the following are the extra features:
+In addition to the basic full-stack features as YelpCamp, here are extra features:
 1. Refactor the project from Javascript to Typescript
 2. Migrate database from NoSQL(MongoDB) to SQL(MySQL)
 3. Utilize docker compose to containerize the DB and the web server